Music

 This unit of work is focused around the History topic of the Romans.
 Each class will enjoy learning a range of Roman inspired songs comparing to modern music.

-Spring 2: Glockenspiel Course
+Glockenspiel or Piano Course

 Each year group will be learning to play an instrument in class during the course of the year.
 Year 4 will work on instrumental skills through learning the glockenspiel.